 Bagless vacuum cleaners

-It's been more than three decades since Sir James Dyson first introduced his cyclonic bagless vacuum to the world, and today, many competing major manufacturers such as Vax and Bosch have produced their own bagless vacuums.
+It has been more than three decades since Sir James Dyson first introduced his cyclonic bagless vacuum to the world, and today, many competing major manufacturers such as Vax and Bosch, Miele and Shark have produced their own bagless vacuums.
 Below, you'll find the pros and cons of choosing a bagless model over traditional bagged versions.

-Regardless of what you end up buying, make sure it's a vacuum cleaner that will suck up dust and not skip over it.
+Regardless of what you end up buying, make sure it's a vacuum cleaner that will suck up dust, large debris and hair and not skip over it.
 Our independent reviews reveal the best on the market, and we've tested more than 150 models.